 Each website promised to help other business owners make money and get more clients.
 Each had fairly straightforward lead magnets.

-But each presented a different personality as well as a different target markets and value propositions.
+But each presented a different story as well as a different target market and value proposition.
 They weren’t sharing fluffy differences based on color scheme or some arbitrary quality.
 Each would give you a different experience if you hired them.
 Few prospects would throw up their hands and say, “They’re all good!
 I’ll choose the cheapest.”

 My colleague isn’t stupid.
 In fact, he’s one of the smartest consultants out there.
-But he wasn’t trained as a copywriter.
 He instinctively understands how to reach his own prospects.
 He doesn’t get the daily practice of reviewing websites with the question, “How will potential clients read this website?
 What will they notice in this sales letter?
 How will they react?
 How do they connect emotionally with this business owner?”

 I was so surprised I did a reality check.
 I asked another copywriter – a recognizable name – to look them over.
 She, too, saw differences as clear as red and green on a stoplight.